 Serena, Copiapo, Rio Huertado / Pisco Elqui, Antafogasta

-Of these, all but Calama are coastal cities, with fine beaches, where clouds - let alone rain - are never an issue.
+Of these, all but Calama and san Pedro are coastal cities, with fine beaches, where clouds - let alone rain - are never an issue.
 Accommodations, transportation, and other tourist services are on a par with the capital, and each city provides access to a distinct portion of the desert, sierra foothills, or Altiplano.

 Following the Aymara ethnic path.
 (9 days)